/* ]]> */

 In September 2018, the Foundation issued a Request for Proposals (RFP) to develop and implement the Tobacco Transformation Index.
 After careful consideration, two award selections were made in January 2019 and the program was initiated in February 2019.
 Euromonitor International was awarded lead responsibilities for process design, Index research & analysis, and reporting.
 SustainAbility was awarded lead responsibilities for stakeholder engagement & seminars, program oversight, and project review.
 Given that Euromonitor International and SustainAbility are among the most respected independent research firms in the world, we believe these selections offer the Foundation the opportunity to ensure that the Tobacco Transformation Index is received by all stakeholders as a credible, valuable, and material change agent toward ending smoking in this generation.

-Euromonitor International and SustainAbility are collaborating to develop the Index through a work process that includes research, global stakeholder engagement and listening seminars, Index development, data analysis, and independent expert oversight.
-Their progress will be communicated in an open and transparent manner at critical milestones leading up to the release of the initial Tobacco Transformation Index in September 2020, with regular updates thereafter.
+Euromonitor International and SustainAbility are collaborating to develop the Index through a process that includes research, global stakeholder engagement and listening seminars, Index development, data analysis, and independent expert oversight.
+Their progress will be communicated in an open and transparent manner at critical milestones leading up to the release of the initial Tobacco Transformation Index in September 2020.

-Since May 2019, the Tobacco Transformation Index consultation sessions were conducted in multiple locations.
+Starting in May 2019, the Tobacco Transformation Index consultation sessions were conducted in multiple locations.
 The meetings brought together representatives from academia, the investor community, consulting, nongovernmental organizations, and tobacco and agriculture associations.
 The dialogues illuminated a broad range of perspectives.
 In line with the Foundation’s commitment to openness and transparency, an interim report summarizing common key discussion points and recommendations about the Index process and content has been compiled.
-A complete summary report will be published following the conclusion of the dialogue sessions.
+A complete summary report will be published.

 For more information on the Tobacco Transformation Index, see Frequently Asked Questions (FAQs).